ramanan12345/wagtail-tech-blog/README.md

 ## About the Blog

 #### Made with Wagtail CMS
 We were introduced to <a href="https://github.com/torchbox/wagtail">Wagtail CMS</a> during <a href="https://twitter.com/djangocon">Djangocon</a> 2015 in Austin, TX and were  impressed by it, so we decided to create a project using it.
-We like, for example, how it is "developer friendly" and that it's built on top of <a href="https://www.djangoproject.com/">Django</a>.
+We like, for example, how it is developer friendly and that it's built on top of <a href="https://www.djangoproject.com/">Django</a>.
 The admin is also powerful and easy to use.

 #### Other Technology
 Tech Blog was built using the following: